 Portishead is an interesting location with both Carboniferous and Devonian rocks.
 At Battery Point, many corals and crinoids can be collected from the rocks on the foreshore and there are plenty to be found.
 Further along Woodhill Bay, fish remains are also commonly found.

-♦ From the A369 off the main motorway, follow this into Portishead.
-Then follow the signposts to ‘Woodhill or Battery Point’.
-At battery point there is a public swimming pool, you can park here.
+♦ Take the A369 from the motorway and follow it into Portishead.
+Then follow the signposts to Woodhill or Battery Point.
+At Battery Point, there is a public swimming pool, where you can park.

 ♦ Ref: 51.38970°N, 2.97284°W

 CHILDREN: ♦♦ – Battery Point foreshore is suitable for children, although they must keep away from the salt marsh and boggy areas.
 Children and families can find fossils by simply looking through the small rocks along the foreshore near the point.
-More experienced collectors can walk South West along Woodhill Bay to find fish remains.
+More experienced collectors can walk southwest along Woodhill Bay to find fish remains.

 This site is an SSSI.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information – Portishead